The Journal of Human Lactation Podcast

 If you have any questions, we’d love to hear about it!
 Email us at [email protected].

 If you enjoyed this episode, please subscribe, rate, and review us on your favorite podcast platform.
-Your support helps us continue to bring you the latest in lactation research.
-Don't forget to follow us on social media for updates and join our community of passionate lactation researchers and advocates
+Your support helps us continue bringing you the latest in lactation research and real-world experience.

 Disclaimer